 You have to stay hydrated on a hunting trip (And not just with beer).
 Water should be at the top of your list in terms of importance.
 This will keep you hydrated in case of an emergency if things go south.
 You need water while you wait for prey, but what if something goes wrong?
 Invest in a good water bladder that holds a lot of water and fill it before you set up in your station.
 Keep extra water close by and iodine tablets for purifying water if needed as well.

-- LARGE OPENING FOR EASY CLEANING & FILLING – Our hydration bladder has one of the largest opening on the market.
-The big...
+- LARGE OPENING FOR EASY CLEANING – CHERAINTI 2l hydration bladder has one of large opening, and the...

-- REMAIN PEFECTLY HYDRATED – This 2L water reservoir can withstand temperatures from -20 to 50 degrees Celsius.
-The tube...
+- REMAIN PEFECTLY HYDRATED – This hydration bladder 2L can withstand temperatures from 20 to 50...

 2. Good boots